-The open source community does a decent job in helping securing open source projects, detecting vulnerabilities and coming up with fixes, but sometimes it becomes very difficult in finding solutions for all your issues.
+The open-source community does a decent job in helping to secure open-source projects, detecting vulnerabilities, and coming up with fixes, but sometimes it becomes very difficult in finding solutions for all your issues.
 Finding all Data with respect to security vulnerabilities becomes a tedious task, making it impossible for organizations to manually match vulnerabilities to those in your applications.

-Without transparency into their open source inventory organizations are unable to detect the vulnerable components, leaving them vulnerable for hackers to exploit.
-Efficient detection of these vulnerabilities and legal remediation are the only ways to stay ahead of hackers.
+Without transparency into their open-source inventory organizations are unable to detect the vulnerable components, leaving them vulnerable for hackers to exploit.
+The efficient detection of these vulnerabilities and legal remediation are the only ways to stay ahead of hackers.

-That is why you will need a robust and a flexible security solution which will scan and detect security vulnerabilities from your open source components.
-With our solution it’s easier to manage open source risk and staying ahead of open source license compliance and security issues.
-Our software tool helps your development, legal and security teams to reduce open source security risk and manage license compliance with an end-to-end system.
+That is why you will need a robust and flexible security solution that will scan and detect security vulnerabilities from your open source components.
+With our solution, it’s easier to manage open source risk and staying ahead of open source license compliance and security issues.
+Our software tool helps your development, legal, and security teams to reduce open source security risk and manage license compliance with an end-to-end system.

 Benefits you can gain out of this:

-- Establish a single source of truth about all Open Source Software use across the organization.
+- Establish a single source of truth about all Open Source Software used across the organization.